LujiAnna/array-of-numbers/development-strategy.md

 - The core logic function was developed.
 - It was passed through a set of tests.
 - An appropriate handler was developed to use the function interactively.
-- PR was raised, reviewed by two assigned reviewers and the branch. was merged to the `master` branch.
+- PR was raised, reviewed by two assigned reviewers and the branch was merged to the `master` branch.

 ### 5. Developing `greater` function and its handler.